What is a Doula?

 A doula does not perform a clinical role and does not take the place of a midwife, obstetrician, or nurse.

-What is a Birth Plan?
+What is a Birth Map?

-Your birth plan might include:
+Your birth map might include:

 -